yuabrahamliu/proRate/README.md

 Then, the parameter `genomename` is set as “mm10”, which means that in the above `time1file` and `time2file`, the genes in the mouse "mm10" genome should be analyzed.
 In addition, the parameters `genelencutoff` and `fpkmcutoff`, which are set as 40000 and 1, respectively, further require only the genes with a length greater than 40000 bp and an FPKM expression value greater than 1 in `time1file` will be analyzed.

 Because bam file processing is time-consuming, `calrate` provides a parallelization option.
 Its parameter `threads` can be set to a multiple-thread number to save computing time.
-Here, it is set to 4.

 Then, the parameters `startshorten` and `endshorten` are set to 1000, which means that before inferring a gene's transcription rate, its first 1000 bp and last 1000 bp regions will be discarded to avoid unstable reads at the transcription starting and ending stages.
 In addition, these two parameters also set a cutoff for the genes, i.e., only those with a length greater than 2*(`startshorten` + `endshorten`) will be included in the analysis.